 Services and Fees

-Services at the Engemann Student Health Center are available to students who have paid the current semester Student Health Center Fee.
-Students should use the health center services as their primary source of health care while studying at USC.
+USC Student Health’s services are available to students who have paid the current semester Student Health Fee.
+We encourage students to use health center services as their primary source of health care while studying at USC.
 Students just need to bring their USC ID to check in.

 Fall and Spring Semesters

-The Student Health Center Fee is automatically added to your student account with the University if you are:
+The mandatory Student Health Fee is automatically added to your student account with the University if you are:

 - A domestic student taking 6 units or more.